 The Chai Spice Mule belongs to the family of drinks that stem from the Moscow Mule, a plucky, sweet and refreshing highball made with ginger beer, vodka, and lime.
 This particular approach increases the depth of the highball by using chai spices, which adds an autumnal richness to it.

 For ginger beer, Drake uses Fever-Tree, a popular brand of mixers among bartenders.
-The sodas have a nice balance of sweetness and spice that makes them eminently suitable for using in a Mule.
-However, she also adds a ginger shrub (a type of drinking vinegar), which enhances the drink’s brightness and gingery kick, balancing the chai spices’ darker notes.
+The sodas have a pleasant balance of sweetness and spice that makes them eminently suitable for using in a Mule.
+But she also adds a ginger shrub (a type of drinking vinegar), which enhances the drink’s brightness and kick, balancing the chai spices’ darker notes.

 - 1 1/2 ounces Murlarkey Divine Clarity vodka

 Add the vodka, chai spice syrup, ginger shrub and lemon juice to a shaker with ice and shake until well-chilled.

 Strain into a Julep cup or copper mug over crushed ice, then top with ginger beer.

 *Chai spice syrup: Gently crush 15 green cardamom pods using a mortar and pestle or the flat edge of chef’s knife.
 Place the cardamom pods on a baking sheet along with 1 cinnamon stick, 1 star anise pod, 5 allspice berries and 3 cloves.
 Toast in the oven at 350 degrees for 5 minutes.
 Bring 2 cups sugar and 2 cups water to a simmer in a saucepan until the sugar dissolves.
 Add the toasted spices and simmer for 10 minutes.
 Allow to cool, then strain out the solids and discard.
 The syrup will keep, tightly covered and refrigerated, for up to 1 month.